LAND + LEGACY

 This effort is led by Trust for Public Land, Patagonia’s Holdfast Collective, and the Ojai Valley Land Conservancy, but we need your support.
 Community involvement has always been vital to California’s conservation success.
 By joining this movement, you’ll stand with thousands who believe in a future where nature is protected and accessible to all.

-Our goal is to raise $6.275 million in start-up and endowment funds from private donations to ensure the long-term stewardship of Rancho Cañada Larga.
+Our goal is to raise $7.5 million in start-up, endowment, and capacity building funds from private donations to ensure the long-term stewardship of Rancho Cañada Larga.
+And we are almost there!

 Now is our chance to shape the future.
-Will you help us protect Rancho Cañada Larga before it’s too late?
+Will you donate today to help raise the remaining $1.2M?